-Rationale: This proposal maintains that applicants into a PgC MSK US course must have appropriate clinical MSK or ultrasound experience, but recognises that the level/quality of experience is not directly related to time (i.e. some professionals could be clinically skilled/experienced in MSK or ultrasound practice in <12 months and others may have >12 months of experience without appropriate knowledge/skills.
-This is a similar argument for a student competent in US after 10 scans versus a student not yet competent in US following 100 scans).
-This proposal also maintains the need for students undertaking MSK US courses to be health professionals aligned with an appropriate professional body (inclusive of Allied Health Professionals (AHPs) and medical professionals).
+Rationale: This proposal maintains that applicants into a PgC MSK US course must have appropriate clinical MSK or ultrasound experience on entry but recognises that the level/quality of experience is not directly related to time and should, therefore, be assessed on an individual basis.
+This proposal also maintains the need for students undertaking MSK US courses to be health professionals aligned with an appropriate professional body (inclusive of Allied Health

+Professionals (AHPs) and medical professionals).
 MSK is not currently an option for direct entry US courses delivered at undergraduate level.